 The pioneering spirit was already part of the family tradition.

-Since 1990 Michel has managed the Estate, a land rich in history and tradition.
+the Estate, a land rich in history and tradition.

 Passionately interested in expressing the character of the soil, Michel has found the means to give free rein to his convictions.
 A new era for the winery, welcoming changes that link traditions of the past with Michel’s daring convictions.